yezero/sandstorm/docs/administering/self-signed.md

 You can attempt to find out if this is the problem by taking the following steps.

-- Log into your Sandstorm install.
+- Log into your Thurly install.

 - Create a grain.